Rejolut/hedera-ios-sdk/README.md

 Hedera sdk does not have the smart contract deployment capabilities.

-# Is this sdk developed from Sratch?
+# Is this sdk developed from Scratch?

 No, we have taken [hedera-rust-sdk developed by launchbadge](https://github.com/launchbadge/hedera-sdk-rust) and built on top of it.